bongadi/GITHUB-INTRODUCTION/README.md

 # GitHub

-This is a popular website for hosting and sharing  _Git_ repositories remotely. _(more on Git later in the course)_.
+This is a popular website for hosting and sharing  _Git_ repositories remotely.
 GitHub is used with various developers as means to colaborate remotely.
 In this course you will learn the basic of GitHub.

 **Objectives**